 It’s an online tool for managing all your tax obligations, reports, payments, and communications with the Finanzamt (tax office) in Germany.
 The tool will do all the bookkeeping, tax, and VAT declarations.

-Not only freelancers can use Sorted, but also small business owners and people with the side income.
+Not only freelancers can use Sorted, but also small business owners and people with a side income.
 So whether you are a full-time freelancer, business owner, or considering working on a side, this tool will be super helpful.

 What can you do with Sorted?

 - Legally register as a freelancer if you are just starting out

 - Create legally correct invoices

 - Connect to your bank account for the full transparency